AudiLiew/dididadada/__src/views/posts/2020/1-hospital-bag.md

 <figure>
   <img src="/assets/img/2020/01/live-births-by-period-of-gestation-chart-(2016-2018,-singapore).svg" alt="Chart of live births by period of gestation from 2016 to 2018, Singapore">
   <figcaption>Live births by period of gestation (2016 to 2018, Singapore).
-Data from <a href="https://data.gov.sg/dataset/live-births-by-period-of-gestation-birth-weight-and-child-gender" target="_blank"  rel="noopener">https://data.gov.sg/dataset/live-births-by-period-of-gestation-birth-weight-and-child-gender</a></figcaption>
+Data from {% extlink 'https://data.gov.sg/dataset/live-births-by-period-of-gestation-birth-weight-and-child-gender', 'https://data.gov.sg/dataset/live-births-by-period-of-gestation-birth-weight-and-child-gender' %}</figcaption>
 </figure>

 ## Essential Items to Pack